influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/tick/syntax.md

 * 5 -- int64
 * 5.0 -- float64
 * 0.42 -- float64

-Invalid number literals:

-* .1 -- decimals must have a leading zero
+* 0400 -- octal int64

 ### Strings

 There are two ways to write string literals:

-1.
-Single quoted strings with backslash escaped single quotes.
+1. Single quoted strings with backslash escaped single quotes.

     This string `'single \' quoted'` becomes the literal `single ' quoted`.

-2.
-Triple single quoted strings with no escaping.
+2. Triple single quoted strings with no escaping.

     This string `'''triple \' quoted'''` becomes the literal `triple \' quoted`.